Pace Foods

 Pace Foods is a producer of a variety of canned salsas located in Paris, Texas.
 The company was founded in 1947 by David Pace when he developed a recipe for a salsa he called "Picante sauce" (picante means 'spicy' in Spanish), which was "made with the freshest ingredients, harvested and hand-selected in peak season to achieve the best flavor and quality".
-It is now sold as "the Original Picante Sauce".

-The Mild and Hot varieties of Pace's Picante sauce were added in 1981 to accompany the original Medium variety.
-"Thick & Chunky", introduced in 1989, later became "Chunky Salsa".
-In 1991, Mexican sauces overtook ketchup as the top-selling condiment in the US, with Pace being a leader.
 In 1995, the company was acquired by Campbell Soup Company for $1.115 billion.